libexpat/libexpat.github.io/content/pages/walkthrough2.md

 match any of the encodings we know about!

-Then there is a little special case to deal with.  `streqci()` is a case-insensitive ASCII string comparison routine returning True if the two strings are the same after converting their characters to uppercase.  `enc->minBytesPerChar` contains the size of the "character unit" we referred to earlier, i.e. 2 for UTF-16 and 1 for everything else.
+Then there is a little special case to deal with.  `streqci()` is a case-insensitive ASCII string comparison routine returning `XML_TRUE` (success) if the two strings are the same after converting their characters to uppercase.  `enc->minBytesPerChar` contains the size of the "character unit" we referred to earlier, i.e. 2 for UTF-16 and 1 for everything else.
 The condition `streqci(buf, KW_UTF_16) && enc->minBytesPerChar == 2` is therefore asking "Have we been asked for UTF-16 _without specifying big or little endian_, and are we already using UTF-16?"
 If we are, we choose to use the same endianness of UTF-16 that we are already using; this must be right, otherwise we couldn't have read the declaration in the first place!

 Assuming that's not the case, we call `getEncodingIndex()` to search the encodings table for the name.
 This is a straightforward array of